Frank O'Beirne: Anti-treaty activity

 O'Beirne was a close friend of Éamon de Valera, and took the anti-Treaty side in the Irish Civil War.
 His Collooney Battalion, now part of the "Irregulars", killed five Irish Free State Army soldiers in an ambush and captured two armoured cars.
 Soon after he was taken prisoner along with forty men after Seán Mac Eoin launched a surprise attack on the town.

-In a 1925 by-election two vacancies in the Leitrim–Sligo constituency were to be filled; O'Beirne stood for Sinn Féin along with Samuel Holt.
+In the 1925 Leitrim–Sligo by-election two vacancies in the Leitrim–Sligo constituency were to be filled; O'Beirne stood for Sinn Féin along with Samuel Holt.
 Holt received slightly more first preferences than O'Beirne and was elected with his transfers, along with Martin Roddy of Cumann na nGaedheal.
 In his concession speech, O'Beirne said there were "two things he held narrow views on; one was pride in his Catholic Faith, and the other was his pride in his Irish Nationality. [...] priests and bishops [...] were not infallible as far as politics were concerned."

 The following November, O'Beirne was one of two men convicted in the Central Criminal Court for 'being concerned in the organisation of an illegal organisation "The Irish Republican Army"'.
 The jury suggested the men should not be treated as criminals, while the judge said their crime was treason, punishable by death.
 In the event, a 12-month sentence was imposed.

 Fianna Fáil

-O'Beirne spent time in the United States, "reporting" to the New York IRA co-ordinator Connie Neenan in January 1927, and attended prominent Clan na Gael functions in 1930–32.
+O'Beirne spent time in the United States, "reporting" to the New York IRA co-ordinator Connie Neenan in January 1927, and attended prominent Clan na Gael functions in 1930–1932.
 Moss Twomey, the IRA chief of staff, had a low opinion of O'Beirne.
 Officially he worked as a shipping agent, which was a front for acting illegally as an agent for the Irish Sweepstakes.
 He returned to Ireland in the 1930s, working as a farmer and businessman, and was active in Fianna Fáil's industrial policy promoted by Seán Lemass.
-He was elected to the Seanad in 1943 on the Industrial and Commercial Panel, but was defeated in the 1944 Seanad election, having also failed to be elected to the Dáil for Sligo in the general election.
+He was elected to the Seanad in 1943 on the Industrial and Commercial Panel, but was defeated in the 1944 Seanad election, having also failed to be elected to the Dáil for Sligo at the 1944 general election.

 O'Beirne was director of several companies, including Meat Exporters (Sligo) Ltd, and Flemings Fireclays.
 He was a founding director of the Sligo Industrial Development Corporation in 1953.
 In 1955, he bought from Major Clarence H. Hillas "Sea View", a country house previously owned by the Atkinson family, near the Sligo–Ballina road at Doonecoy, Templeboy.
 He was a member of the Racing Board from 1965 to 1970.
 He was killed in a car crash on the N7 near Kill, County Kildare, aged 81.
 His wife Kathleen had died in 1969.